 3 Seattle Day Trips by Ferry

-Bainbridge Island offers a mix of outdoor activities and artistic experiences, making it one of the best Seattle day trips by ferry.
-Start your day at Blackbird Bakery with pastries and coffee before heading out to explore the island, which is where pickleball was invented!
+Bainbridge Island offers a mix of outdoor activities, art, and standout dining, making it a popular Seattle day trip by ferry.
+Start your day at Blackbird Bakery with pastries and coffee before heading out to explore the island, which is the birthplace of pickleball.

-If you play pickleball, don’t miss the chance to play at Founders Courts, where they have open play every Monday to Thursday morning.
+If you play pickleball, don’t miss the chance to play at the Founders Courts at Battle Point Park.
+The courts were completed in 2020 to honor the game’s history, and open play is offered every Monday to Thursday morning.
 In town, you can pick up pickleball souvenirs at Island Life Artisan Gifts and Millstream Bainbridge.
 The Bainbridge Island Historical Museum even has a section dedicated to the history of pickleball and is free to visit.

-After playing with the locals, grab lunch at Ba Sa for some tasty Vietnamese food followed by tea at Bainbridge Apothecary and Tea.
-As you leave town, stop by to meet Pia the Peacekeeper Troll, a massive sculpture created by artist Thomas Dambo.
+For lunch, head to Ba Sa for Vietnamese dishes infused with Pacific Northwest ingredients and creative cocktails.
+As you leave town, stop by Pia the Peacekeeper, a massive troll sculpture created by artist Thomas Dambo.
 For your next activity, take a hike through the scenic Grand Forest or visit Bloedel Reserve, named one of North America’s 10 best botanical gardens by USA Today.

 How to get to Bainbridge Island